heroku/buildpacks-ruby/README.md

   - Given a `Gemfile.lock` with an explicit Bundler version we will install that bundler version.
   - Given a `Gemfile.lock` without an explicit Bundler version we will install a default Ruby version.
 - Ruby Dependencies
-  - We will install gem dependencies using `bundle install`
+  - We MAY install gem dependencies using `bundle install`
+    - We will always run `bundle install` for the first build
+    - We will sometimes run this command again if we detect one of the following has changed:
+      - Gemfile
+      - Gemfile.lock
+      - User configurable environment variables
+    - [TODO] To ensure that `bundle install` is run on every build set `HEROKU_SKIP_BUNDLE_DIGEST=1`
   - We will run `bundle clean` after a successful `bundle install` via setting `BUNDLE_CLEAN=1` environment variable.
   - We will cache the contents of your gem dependencies.
       - We will invalidate the dependency cache if your stack changes.